 We’re meat eaters in this household – I’m pretty sure that’s obvious to any of my regular readers.
-I’ll pretty much experiment with grilling, smoking, grinding, brining and roasting any piece of meat but when it comes to steak we are simple.
-We like our thick cut bone in rib eye grilled to perfection, plain and simple, because really, it doesn’t need anything else
+I experiment with grilling, smoking, grinding, brining and roasting any piece of meat, but when it comes to steak, simple is best.
+We like thick cut bone-in rib eye grilled to perfection, plain and simple, because really, it doesn’t need anything else.

 So when it comes to sauce on a steak, I’m rather clueless.
-I always thought sauce was kind of a way to cover up some other flaw in the meal.
-It wasn’t until recently that I even considered buying a cut other than rib eye and experimenting with sauces.
+I always thought sauces like chimichurri were a way to cover up some other flaw in the meat.
+It wasn’t until recently that I even considered buying a cut other than rib eye to experiment with sauces.
 Fortunately, we were given some nice venison sirloins that I wanted to use up.
-I figured that was the perfect start to a little experimentation…
+I figured that was the perfect start to a little experimentation.

 - 1 cup lightly packed chopped parsley (ideally, flat leaf “Italian” parsley)